kormixensnik34/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain focus.
 Additionally, don’t be afraid to ask for help or advice from your colleagues or online communities.
 There is always someone willing to share their knowledge and experience.

+# 2024-02-19
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, strive to write clean, readable, and maintainable code that solves problems effectively without unnecessary complexity.
+Remember, you're not just writing code for computers to execute; you're writing it for other humans to read, understand, and modify in the future."

+This quote emphasizes the importance of clear, concise coding practices that are often underappreciated.
+It serves as a reminder to programmers to think critically about their design choices, minimize redundancy, and use abstraction judiciously to manage complexity, all while keeping the bigger picture and long-term sustainability of the project in mind.